Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 Down at ground level, I had already witnessed several cycles of Koujiro falling into a portal only to be sent back to his starting point.
 At some point, he must have realized that something was wrong because he spun around to get a better look.

 Likely realizing that he was caught in Katalina’s trap, he was about to strike the lower portal until I saw the Inventor Queen aim and fire a single shot.
 Moments later, the glint of a sword separated from the flailing king who then broke into a panic.
-We could barely see him flailing in apology in the distance.
+We could barely see him flailing and begging in the distance.

 “Holy cow, how the hell did you manage to hit his sword from so far away?
 That can’t have been easy to do for a moving target.”